MythologIQ/Hearthlink/docs/process_refinement.md

 SOP Additions — Platinum Process Maturity (Section 28+)
-28. Non-Viable Task Logging & Deferred Issue Transparency Every deferred or “non-viable” task must be explicitly logged in both change_log.md and the current process_refinement file.
+28. Non-Viable Task Logging & Deferred Issue Transparency Every deferred or "non-viable" task must be explicitly logged in both change_log.md and the current process_refinement file.
 Log: Date, rationale for deferral, phase of identification, planned revisit date.

 Explicitly label as:
-“DEFERRED DUE TO PROCESS TRIAGE, NOT IGNORED.
-To be re-triaged in [specified phase/sprint].”
+"DEFERRED DUE TO PROCESS TRIAGE, NOT IGNORED.
+To be re-triaged in [specified phase/sprint]."
 No untracked deferrals allowed—every non-viable task is audit-trailed with its resolution path.

 29. Atomic Commit & Audit Discipline
 For any task affecting >10 files, break into atomic commits.
-Each commit message must reference the SOP section, relevant feature ID, and policy driving the change (e.g., “atomic update for F007 per Section 28 SOP”).
+Each commit message must reference the SOP section, relevant feature ID, and policy driving the change (e.g., "atomic update for F007 per Section 28 SOP").
 Ensure change_log.md logs the file list for all atomic commits.
 Mandatory end-of-day snapshot:
 Every day that high-effort or multi-day tasks are underway, commit/push, and log the partial status in the change log for traceability.